 16.6.
 Each provision of this paragraph shall be construed separately as between you and us.
 If any part is held by a court to be unreasonable, inapplicable or unenforceable, then the other parts shall still apply.

 17. Your Use of the Course Materials

 17.1.
-In consideration of receipt by us of the course fee, we grant to you a non-exclusive, non-transferable license for you to use the Course Materials for the sole purpose of non-commercial home or work use.
+In consideration of receipt by us of the course fee, we grant to you a non-exclusive, non-transferable licence for you to use the Course Materials for the sole purpose of non-commercial home or work use.

 17.2.
-Save as expressly set out in these Terms, you may not modify, copy, reproduce, re-publish, upload, post, transmit or distribute in any way any of the Course Materials.
-Any use of the Course Materials not expressly permitted in these Terms is strictly prohibited and will constitute an infringement of our copyright or our other intellectual property rights, and / or the copyright or other intellectual property rights of our licensors.
+Save as expressly set out in these Terms, you may not modify, copy, reproduce, republish, upload, post, transmit or distribute in any way any of the Course Materials.
+Any use of the Course Materials not expressly permitted in these Terms is strictly prohibited and will constitute an infringement of our copyright or our other intellectual property rights, and/or the copyright or other intellectual property rights of our licensors.

 18. Learner Protection

 19.1.
-These Terms are governed by and shall be construed in accordance with Irish law.
+These Terms are governed by and shall be construed in accordance with EU and Irish law.
 Any dispute arising between us under or in connection with these Terms shall be subject to the non-exclusive jurisdiction of the Irish courts.